LuckGets/eltrello_api/src/users/USERS.md

 ### Document-User-Persistence

 As using mongoDB database which is document-model, we provide this [DocumentUser](./infrastructure/document/users.repository.ts) class to collect the persistence data for the User entity.

+### Lists of test to satisfy

+- should create a new instance of user, save to database and return a User domain entity